RichieJHo/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+Answer:
+The purpose of ir-virtual is to make unique machine-independent assembly representation of racket code which can make development and optimization easier.
+What makes x86 and ir-virtual different is that ir-virtual is not tied to any particular hardware platform and allows for higher level of abstraction, focusing on program structure and semantics rather than low-level details like specific CPU instructions.
+One advantage of ir-virtual is the hardware independence, making it a more available and accessible option.
+One con of ir-virtual is the learning curve, since ir-virtual introduces new layers of abstraction it could be harder for one to perform optimizations.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs